-We were troglodytes living in a cozy partial-cave that had once been a part of the Castle’s corner tower.
+We were troglodytes living in a cozy partial-cave, once a part of Chinon Castle’s corner tower.

 Leaving Lille, France by train, we headed southeast, passing near Paris then moving south toward Tours.
 In Tours we had time to enjoy a picnic lunch in the sunshine before boarding our last train of the day and heading southwest to our destination of the little town of Chinon.

 Chinon is a beautiful and quiet UNESCO World Heritage town with ~8,600 residents, located in the regional area of Touraine.
 Chinon attracts visitors for its Cabernet Franc and Chenin Blanc wineries and wine tasting, its narrow and attractive medieval streets and its dominating medieval castle, that sits on a cliff overlooking the pretty little town at its base and the winding River Vienne beyond.

 We were not the only cave dwellers in Chinon.
 We walked along the high narrow roads, east of the castle, that lead us past semi-troglodytic homes of years gone by and caves that would have enjoyed panoramic views of the historic town and the valley beyond the river.

 The churches and buildings in this once fortified town are mostly made from tuffeau stone or brick but there are many half timber homes as well that date from the end of the 14th and 15th centuries.
 We saw houses with graceful turrets and winding staircase towers from the 16th century as well as the classical style of home commonly built in the 17th and 18th centuries.
 Today the old-town center continues to be restored to preserve this valuable architectural history.
 Also currently being restored in Chinon is one of the oldest tennis courts in France.